 Interest Rates Are Usually Capped

-Many ARMs specify the maximum amount of each adjustment and on how high your interest rate can go over the life of the loan.
+Many ARMs specify the maximum rate increase or decrease allowed for each adjustment and the highest your interest rate can go over the life of the loan.

-In our example, the 5/1 ARM has 2/1/5 caps.
+In our example, the 5/6 ARM has 2/1/5 caps.
 The “2” in the first position means that at the first adjustment, the interest rate cannot go up or down more than 2 percent.
 The “1” represents the limit a rate can go up or down in every adjustment after the first one.
-From the second adjustment to the end of the loan, the annual adjustment can't go up or down more than 1 percent compared to each preceding adjustment period.
-The last number in the caps, the 5, represents the lifetime ceiling adjustment.
-This means the interest rate will never change more than 5%, up or down, for the life of the loan.
+From the second adjustment until the end of the loan, the annual adjustment can’t go up or down more than 1 percent compared to each preceding adjustment period.
+The last number, the “5,” represents the lifetime ceiling adjustment.
+This means the interest rate will never increase higher than 5% from the initial, introductory rate for the life of the loan.

 ARMs: Risk vs. Reward

-Because of the unpredictable nature of an ARM during the term after the introductory period compared to a fixed-rate mortgage, you should prepare for a higher interest rate in the future.
+Because of the unpredictable nature of an ARM during the term after the introductory period compared to a fixed-rate mortgage, you should be prepared for the possibility of a higher interest rate at some point in the future.
 However, the initial rate for an ARM is often relatively low, so this type of loan can be a good fit in the following cases:

-Brief period of ownership.
+A brief period of ownership is anticipated.
 If you plan to stay in your home for a relatively shorter time with plans to move to a different location or larger home in the next 5-10 years, you can take advantage of the lower initial rate offered with an ARM that you wouldn’t get with a fixed-rate loan.
-In our example loan, a buyer planning on staying in the home five years or less may worry less about the adjustment period since they don't plan to own the home at the time of adjustment.
+In our example loan above, a buyer planning on staying in the home for just five years or less may not be concerned about the adjustment period since they don’t plan to own the home at the time the adjustment would begin.

 Risk tolerance.
-If you believe that the market is likely to shift in favor of lower interest rates, an ARM is a good choice, but only if you are able to pay the full interest rate should the market fluctuate upward.
+If you believe that the market is likely to shift in favor of lower interest rates, an ARM is a good choice.
+But also be absolutely certain you would be able to pay the full interest rate should the market fluctuate upward.